-Politics, Relationships & Mental Health in 2025: How to Protect Your Peace
+Politics, Relationships & Mental Health in 2026: How to Protect Your Peace

 🕒 Estimated Read Time: 8 min

 If political tension is impacting your relationships, explore our Individual Virtual Therapy options to rebuild calm and connection.
+Many Pennsylvania clients say online therapy feels safer and easier—especially when political disagreements are happening within the home or when family dynamics already feel emotionally loaded.

 💡 Why Political Conflict Impacts Mental Health

-In 2025, more individuals are reporting “political fatigue” that disrupts daily life.
-According to the latest 2025 APA update, nearly 38% of Americans said politics is a major source of stress.
-Constant exposure to divisive conversations can:
+More individuals are reporting political fatigue that disrupts daily life.
+According to American Psychological Association findings, nearly 38% of Americans report politics as a major source of stress.

 ✔ Raise anxiety levels and disrupt sleep